barnalismollich/popularnames/README.md

 # Popular Indian girl names 2021

 This is a library for searching popular Indian girl names as of 2021.
 If you enter a number from one to ten (1-10) you will get the Top 10 names.
+So if you are unsure which name your girl should have, you can let faith decide.
 Source: https://www.babycenter.in/a25042694/top-100-girl-names-in-india-in-2021

 1 = Prisha
 2 = Aadhya